-This page compares PHY vs MAC layers and mention difference between PHY layer and MAC layer.
-This page on PHY vs MAC helps reader understand basics of PHY layer such as what is phy medium used, frequency, data rate, modulation, code rate and so on.
+This page compares PHY vs MAC layers and mention difference between PHY and MAC layer.
+This page on PHY vs MAC helps reader understand basics of PHY layer such as what is PHY medium used, frequency, data rate, modulation, code rate and so on.
 PHY and MAC layers of wlan, wimax, zigbee, zwave, bluetooth are also mentioned.

 Both of these are layers reside in OSI stack or OSI 7 layer model.
 They have their own functions as well as they support each other in order to provide reliable communication between peer network layers of two IP enabled devices.
 Layer-1 is known as PHY and Layer-2 is known as MAC.
 Figure depicts positions of these layers in OSI stack.

 PHY is the short form of Physical Layer or medium.
 It is the layer-1 in OSI stack.
 It interfaces physical medium with MAC and upper layers.
 Physical medium can be copper wire, fiber optic cable, twisted pair or even wireless channel.